 a) To make a broad and representative assessment of the programme’s performance during the Scale-up Phase, and

 b) To provide forward-looking recommendations to strengthen the sustainability/exit strategy of the PEI beyond 2017 to inform the discussions of the Joint Management Board and PEI donors about the future of the programme.

 The evaluation found that Poverty-Environment Initiative’s programmatic approach, as documented in it’s ‘Mainstreaming Poverty-Environmental Linkages into Development Planning: A Handbook for Practitioners’ (2009), is sound.
 "While the Handbook was updated and revised in 2015 to incorporate the Scale-up Phase experience, the underlying principles, hypothesis and assumptions have remained the same overall.
 The programmatic approach is a flexible model that has helped guide PEI’s choice of tactics, methodologies, tools and activities, adapting to particular country situations," the Final Report said.

-The evaluation recommended “…to expand PEI's geographically and thematically and upgrade the programme as a main but not exclusive UNDP-UNEP delivery mechanism of capacity development support and technical assistance to help meeting the [Sustainable Development Goals] with a focus on inclusive, equitable, pro-poor, climate proofed sustainable development, building on PEI’s mainstreaming agenda and modus operandi.”
+The evaluation recommended “…to expand PEI's geographically and thematically and upgrade the programme as a main but not exclusive UNDP-UN Environment delivery mechanism of capacity development support and technical assistance to help meeting the [Sustainable Development Goals] with a focus on inclusive, equitable, pro-poor, climate proofed sustainable development, building on PEI’s mainstreaming agenda and modus operandi.”